recurly/recurly-client-php/README.md

 ### Composer

-If you're using [Composer](http://getcomposer.org/), you can simply add a dependency on `recurly/recurly-client-php` to your project's `composer.json` file.
+If you're using [Composer](http://getcomposer.org/), you can simply add a dependency on `recurly/recurly-client` to your project's `composer.json` file.
 Here's an example of a dependency on 2.1:

     {
         "require": {
-            "recurly-client-php": "2.1.*"
+            "recurly/recurly-client": "2.1.*"
         }
     }